 If you are having the terminal serviced, then remove and save the ROM cartridge.
-To remove a ROM cartridge, lift its cover from the bottom and gently pull it straight back.

 To restore the firmware from the ROM cartridge:

 - 1. Turn the power on and press F3.

 - 2. Select Actions > Restore factory defaults and press Return.

 - 3. Select Save settings and press Return.